emosher/todo/README.md

-todo
+### Todo

 Simple todo example app with AngularJS on the frontend, Node/Express on the backend.

-Clone the angular-express-seed repo, run `npm install` to grab the dependencies.
+Clone the repo, run `npm install` to grab the dependencies and run with:

-### Running the app

-Runs like a typical express app:

-    node app.js
+    node server.js

 ### Thanks to ...
 <https://github.com/btford/angular-express-seed>